For continued updates regarding Northwestern University's response to COVID-19, visit the link below:

 For questions regarding undergraduate programs, contact Linda Jacobs, firstname.lastname@example.org or Jeff Merkley, email@example.com

 For questions regarding graduate programs, contact Patrick Zylka or Christina Wouters at firstname.lastname@example.org

-Students have been assigned to specific practice rooms and have received direct communication from Bienen School Music Facilities with their room assignments.
+Students have been assigned to specific practice rooms to mitigate the potential spread of infection and aid in contact tracing.
+Practice rooms remain empty for at least 30 minutes after each use so that the ventilation system can safety recirculate air.
 On-campus students who have not yet been assigned a room may contact Music Facilities to request one.

 It is the Bienen School’s policy that all individual practice is expected to take place in the practice room.

 Practice Room Hours

 Until Sept 20, 7 a.m. to 7 p.m.

 From Sept 21, 7 a.m. to 10 p.m.

 Only ONE OCCUPANT is permitted in a room at a time.

 WASH YOUR HANDS using soap and water before and after using the practice room.